How to Set up Airflow on Kubernetes?

-This blog walks you through the steps on how to deploy Airflow on Kubernetes.
-If you to jump on the code directly here's the GitHub repo.
+The blog walks you through the steps on how to deploy Airflow on Kubernetes.

 Airflow is a platform created by the community to programmatically author, schedule, and monitor workflows.

-Airflow lets you define workflow in the form of a directed acyclic graph(DAG) defined in a Python file.
+Airflow lets you define workflow as a directed acyclic graph(DAG) defined in a Python file.
 The most famous usecase of airflow is data/machine learning engineers constructing data pipelines that performs transformations.

 There are a bunch of advantages of running Airflow over Kubernetes.